 Field Description Task Execution drop-down list (Optional) Choose enable or disable.
-System Task Policy drop-down list Choose one of the following options: • default-system-task-policy • local-run-policy Schedule Type drop-down list Specify the schedule type for the system task.
-It can be one of the following options: • Fixed Delay -Implies the time period between the completion of one task execution and the initiation of the next task execution. • Fixed Rate-Implies the time period between successive tasks executions.
+System Task Policy drop-down list Choose one of the following options: default-system-task-policy • local-run-policy Schedule Type drop-down list Specify the schedule type for the system task.
+It can be one of the following options: • Fixed Delay -Implies the time period between the completion of one task execution and the initiation of the next task execution. • Fixed Rate -Implies the time period between successive tasks executions.
 If there is a delay in the execution of one task or if one task takes longer to execute than its scheduled time, it results in delays in subsequent task executions.
 Systems tasks that are configured with this setting will not run concurrently.
 These tasks will not run concurrently.
 Hours drop-down list Choose the hourly frequency to run the task.
 If you chose Fixed Delay as the schedule type, then this number indicates the time gap, in hours, between the completion of one task exection and the initiation of the next task execution.
 If you chose Fixed Rate , then this number indicates time period, in hours, between successive task executions.
 Minutes drop-down list Choose the frequency, in minutes, to run the task.

-Field escription Enable Custom Frequency check box Check this check box to enable a custom frequency for the system task.
-Recurrence Type drop-down list Specify the recurrence schedule for the system task.It can be one of the following: • No End • Only Once Start Time field Specify the date and time for the recurrence schedule.
-Frequency drop-down list Choose a frequency for the system task.
-It can be one of the following: • Hourly DailyWeeklyMonthly This field is displayed only we the Recurrence Type drop-d • Frequency Interval drop-down list hoose a frequency interval from the dath this list vary depending on the frequency •
+Field Descripti on

+Enable Custom Frequency check box Check the task. is check box to enable a custom frequency for the system

+Recurrence Type drop-down list Specify the fol he recurrence schedule for the system task.
+It can be one lowing:

+• No l End

+• Onl y Once

+Start Time field Specify t he date and time for the recurrence schedule.

+Frequency drop-down list Choose a following frequency for the system task.
+It can be one of the g:

+• Hou ırly

+• Dail у

+• Wee kly

+• Monthly

+Note This field is displayed only when you select No End in the Recurrence Type drop-down list.

+Frequency Interval drop-down list frequency interval from the drop-down list.
+The values t vary depending on the frequency you have specified.